 >

-In the world of car ownership, there are plenty of decisions to be made.
-And while it might seem like a small detail compared to some of the bigger questions you’ll have as a car owner, picking between premium and regular fuel can feel like a big deal especially when prices in the UK seem to be ever-increasing.
+While it might seem like a small detail compared to some of the bigger questions you'll have as a car owner, choosing between premium and regular fuel is a big deal, especially when prices in the UK seem ever-increasing.

-Premium fuel will cost a lot more than cheaper fuels and is marketed with a whole host of benefits.
+Premium fuel costs a lot more than cheaper fuels and is marketed with a whole host of benefits.
 But what exactly is the difference between premium fuel vs regular fuel?
 What about premium diesel vs regular diesel?
-And is the extra price justifiable in the UK, are premium fuels ever worth it?
-Read on to find out.
+Are premium fuels ever worth it?

 Is premium fuel worth it?

-But if you drive a high-performance petrol car, paying for premium petrol is vital.
-You’ll protect your engine from damage and ensure it runs as it was designed to.
+Paying for premium petrol is only vital if you drive a high-performance petrol car.
+You’ll protect your engine from damage and ensure it runs as designed.

 How much more expensive is premium petrol?

-Typically, premium fuels will cost around 10p more per litre than their regular alternatives (although this can vary significantly and may further increase with rising fuel costs).
-For a normal car, this equates to £5 more per tank.
-If you use your car every day and fill up frequently this will eventually add up.
+However, this can vary significantly and may further increase with rising fuel costs.
+For an average car, this equates to £5 more per tank.
+If you use your vehicle every day and fill it up frequently, this will eventually add up.

-The majority of petrol cars are designed to run perfectly well on regular petrol and will experience no discernible benefit from using higher octane premium petrol.
+Most petrol cars are designed to run perfectly well on regular petrol and will experience no significant benefit from using higher octane premium petrol.

-Octane number is the measure of a fuel’s antiknock properties.
-A higher-octane number means the fuel is more likely to resist engine knocking and is suited for higher-performance engines.
+Understanding the octane number is crucial for every car owner.
+It's the measure of a fuel’s antiknock properties.
+A higher octane number means the fuel is more likely to resist engine knocking and is suited for higher-performance engines.
+This knowledge empowers you to make the right fuel choice for your vehicle.

 A difference in octane number is the key distinguishing factor between premium and regular petrol.
 Regular petrol is typically rated at an octane number of 95, and premium petrol is rated at 98.